jquense/react-widgets/README.md

 ### Building local docs

-The docs are a simple React app hosted on gh-pages, you build and run locally with `gulp` and the command `gulp doc-server` and open up `docs/index.html`
+The docs are a simple React app hosted on gh-pages, you build and run locally with `gulp` and the command `gulp dev-docs` and open up `http://localhost:8080/docs/index.htm#/`

 ### Contributing

 Patches welcome!
 Please try to match the style of the repo (comma first, 2 spaces, etc), squash large pull requests (a few commits is fine), and provide tests if relevant.
 It is also a good idea to open an issue and start a conversation before implementing new features or widgets.